fossasia/eventyay-tickets-stripe/setting_guideline/Stripe Setting Guideline.md

 1. Ensure the Stripe payment method is enabled for Stripe settings to appear in the Eventyay admin dashboard.
 2. Certain Stripe payment methods must be enabled on [organizer’s Stripe account](https://dashboard.stripe.com/settings/payments) before configuring them in Eventyay.
 3. If your Stripe dashboard appears different, you might have Workbench enabled under [Developer Settings](https://dashboard.stripe.com/settings/developers).
-Refer to the [Stripe documentation](https://docs.stripe.com/webhooks) for updated instructions to retrieve the webhook signing key.
+Refer to the [Stripe documentation](https://docs.stripe.com/webhooks) for updated instructions to retrieve the webhook signing secret.